 Unicorn hair in shades of pink, purple, and blue have been all the rage for a while now and you can get on this bandwagon without coloring your own hair!
 A sew-in style done with pastel blue, lilac, and magenta ombre extensions works brilliantly to create a gorgeous side-parted long bob.

 A great thing about sew-in styles is that they can give you the volume in your hair that you’ve always dreamed of.
 This blunt bob, for instance, has been done using tons of thick textured extensions in a stunning scarlet shade.
 The dark root melt effect given at the top adds some great dimension to this look.

 10. Long Powder Blue Curls

 If elven princesses actually existed, they would envy you if they saw you with this hair.
 These pale powder blue tresses sewn into her natural hair look even more breathtaking when styled in long loose curls.
 A half top knot will only take this magical hair look to another level.

-Black women everywhere love getting sew ins done because it lets them get exactly the hairstyle that they have envisioned in their head.
+Black women everywhere love getting sew-ins done because it lets them get exactly the hairstyle that they have envisioned in their heads.
 This super layered angled bob that goes down till her chest is exactly one of those dream hair looks that looks stunning when it’s blow-dried and styled.
 The red peek-a-boo highlights only add to the sexiness of this style.